 U.S. society allows for some level of flexibility when it comes to acting out gender roles.
 To a certain extent, men can assume some feminine roles and women can assume some masculine roles without interfering with their gender identity.
 Gender identity is a person’s deeply held internal perception of one's gender.

-Individuals who identify with a role that is the different from their biological sex are called transgender.
+Individuals who identify with a gender that is the different from their biological sex are called transgender.
 Transgender is not the same as homosexual, and many homosexual males view both their sex and gender as male.
-Transgender females are males who have such a strong emotional and psychological connection to the feminine aspects of society that they identify their gender as female.
-The parallel connection to masculinity exists for transgender males.
-It is difficult to determine the prevalence of transgenderism in society.
-However, it is estimated that two to five percent of the U.S. population is transgender (Transgender Law and Policy Institute 2007).
+A transgender woman is a person who was assigned male at birth but who identifies and/or lives as a woman; a transgender man was assigned female at birth but lives as a man.
+While determining the size of the transgender population is difficult, it is estimated that two to five percent of the U.S. population is transgender (Transgender Law and Policy Institute 2007).

-Transgender individuals who attempt to alter their bodies through medical interventions such as surgery and hormonal therapy—so that their physical being is better aligned with gender identity—are called transsexuals.
+Some transgender individuals may undertake a process to change their outward, physical, or sexual characteristics in order for their physical being to better align with their gender identity.
 They may also be known as male-to-female (MTF) or female-to-male (FTM).
 Not all transgender individuals choose to alter their bodies: many will maintain their original anatomy but may present themselves to society as another gender.
 This is typically done by adopting the dress, hairstyle, mannerisms, or other characteristic typically assigned to another gender.
 It is important to note that people who cross-dress, or wear clothing that is traditionally assigned to a gender different from their biological sex, are not necessarily transgender.
 Cross-dressing is typically a form of self-expression, entertainment, or personal style, and it is not necessarily an expression against one’s assigned gender (APA 2008).

 There is no single, conclusive explanation for why people are transgender.
 Transgender expressions and experiences are so diverse that it is difficult to identify their origin.
 Some hypotheses suggest biological factors such as genetics or prenatal hormone levels as well as social and cultural factors such as childhood and adulthood experiences.
 Most experts believe that all of these factors contribute to a person’s gender identity (APA 2008).

 Changing the clinical description may contribute to a larger acceptance of transgender people in society.
 Studies show that people who identify as transgender are twice as likely to experience assault or discrimination as nontransgender individuals; they are also one and a half times more likely to experience intimidation (National Coalition of Anti-Violence Programs 2010; Giovanniello 2013).
-Organizations such as the National Coalition of Anti-Violence Programs and Global Action for Trans Equality work to prevent, respond to, and end all types of violence against transgender, transsexual, and homosexual individuals.
-These organizations hope that by educating the public about gender identity and empowering transgender and transsexual individuals, this violence will end.
+Organizations such as the National Coalition of Anti-Violence Programs and Global Action for Trans Equality work to prevent, respond to, and end all types of violence against LGBTQ.
+These organizations hope that by educating the public about gender identity and empowering transgender individuals, this violence will end.